 Bridges of Love's Flood Relief Efforts Update

-posted over 6 years ago by margpollon
+posted about 8 years ago by margpollon

 Matches are starting to occur more readily due to the increase in needs being posted to our site.
 Two vehicles were recently matched with flood victims who lost their mode of transportation.
 What a gift to be mobile again...
 Thank you to the kind generosity of those who donated cars.
 We have one more request from a High River resident for a vehicle or funds to purchase a used car.

 Also, a High River family has received a washer/dryer, stove, dishwasher, clothing, household items from multiple donors.
 Great to see blessings coming from so many.

 We collaborated with NeighbourLink Calgary to access food, baby crib mattress, household items to assist a large family who had flood damage but was not included in the flood evacuee area.
 These families are often forgotten and little assistance is available.
 Even though the area was not devastated to the same degree, basements were destroyed and belongings lost.
 They need our help as well.
 The children received beautiful clothes from a very generous donation from Ft.
 McMurray's children's store, "Just Kidding."
 The little girl was so excited exclaiming ..."Yahoo" when she saw the new duds!!

 A match was made for our first "Adopt-A-Family" with a church connecting with a single gal who must relocate due to flood damage to her home in Bridgeland.
 Again, the basement was devastated so the landlord asked her to find a new place to live.
 Not easy in this market so it takes a concentrated effort to find the right location.
 A little dog is part of the family so this takes a special residence.
 Please let us know if you hear of any vacancies in any area of the city.
 She would prefer a 2 bedroom under $1100.

 Another family of five is looking for a 3-4 bedroom home in SW.
 Would prefer to house sit if possible as they will be returning home in 4 - 6 months.